Kanal 5 (Danish TV channel)

 Kanal 5 (Channel 5) is a Danish subscription television channel operated by Warner Bros.
 Discovery EMEA, a subsidiary of Warner Bros.
 Discovery.

-The station is broadcast to Denmark by satellite from London, showing mainly films, US drama shows and sports.
+The station is broadcast to Denmark by satellite from London, showing mainly films, American drama shows and sports.

 Kanal 5 aired the Danish version of So You Think You Can Dance.

 Kanal 5 owns the Danish broadcast rights to show Spanish football from La Primera Division, and along with Canal Digital it shares the rights to show English Premier League football.